Access to Tesla cars only a password away, researcher says

 “We cannot be protecting our cars in the way we protected our (computer) workstations, and failed,” he said during a presentation at the Black Hat Asia security conference in Singapore.

-Tesla spokesman Patrick Jones declined to comment on Dhanjani’s findings, though he said that the carmaker does carefully review research it receives from security experts.

-“We protect our products and systems against vulnerabilities with our dedicated team of top-notch information security professionals, and we continue to work with the community of security researchers and actively encourage them to communicate with us through our responsible reporting process,” Jones said via email.

-Tesla’s Model S car can only be driven when a key fob is present, but it can be unlocked via a command to the car transmitted wirelessly over the Internet, according to Dhanjani.
+Tesla’s Model S car can only be driven when a key fob is present, but it can be unlocked via a command to the car transmitted wirelessly over the Internet.

 If a password is stolen or cracked, someone could locate and gain access to the car and steal its contents, but not drive it, Dhanjani said.